Cue Cards Samples with band 8 answers

 An important social change in my country, Vietnam, has been the increasing recognition and promotion of gender equality.
 Over the past few decades, there has been a gradual but significant shift towards acknowledging and addressing gender disparities in various aspects of society.
 As a female, I am so glad to be able to talk about this important positive change that my country has witnessed recently.
 For the opportunity to be able to talk about it, I would like to thank you profoundly.

-This change has largely been driven by a combination of government policies, advocacy efforts by civil society organizations, and changing societal attitudes.
+This change has largely been driven by a combination of government policies, advocacy efforts by civil society organisations, and changing societal attitudes.
 The Vietnamese government has implemented various legal frameworks and initiatives aimed at promoting gender equality and empowering women, including laws protecting women's rights, increasing access to education and healthcare for women and girls, and promoting women's participation in decision-making roles.

-Additionally, grassroots movements and advocacy campaigns led by NGOs and women's rights organizations have played a crucial role in raising awareness about gender issues and advocating for policy changes.
+Additionally, grassroots movements and advocacy campaigns led by NGOs and women's rights organisations have played a crucial role in raising awareness about gender issues and advocating for policy changes.
 These efforts have helped challenge traditional gender norms and stereotypes, leading to greater acceptance of women's rights and opportunities for women to participate in various spheres of public life.

 While the journey towards gender equality is ongoing and there are still challenges to overcome, the impact of these social changes in Vietnam has been significant.
 Women now have greater access to education and economic opportunities, leading to improved livelihoods and overall well-being.
 There has also been a notable increase in women's participation in leadership roles across sectors such as politics, business, and academia.
 Moreover, there is a growing recognition of the importance of gender equality in promoting social cohesion, economic development, and sustainable growth in Vietnam.
 Overall, the social change towards gender equality in Vietnam has been transformative, paving the way for a more inclusive and equitable society where everyone, regardless of gender, can fully participate and contribute to the country's development and prosperity.